Built for Curves

 See also:

-Activate radio ready state: ▷ When the ignition is switched off: press ON/ OFF button on the radio. ▷ When the engine is running: press START/ STOP button.
-Some electronic systems/p ...
+Switching on/off When the ignition is switched off: press ON/OFF button on the radio.
+Muting When the ignition is switched on or the engine is running: press the ON/OFF button on the radio. ...